Tarick/tscheduler/README.md

 * Year and seconds precision by default.

-    If year is ommited, will try to find the next job run for every year from current to 10 years in the future.
+    If the year is ommited, will try to find out the next job run for the every year from the current to 10 years in the future.

-    If second is ommited, by default it specifies 00.
+    If seconds are ommited, by default it specifies 00.

 * Location (Timezone) per schedule.
-Job can run with timezone per schedule.
+A job can run with the specified timezone per schedule.

   Note that we don't handle summer/winter daylight shifts, it is possible for job to skip its run or run twice during the shift.
 Recommended to use UTC.
   By default the location is Local, i.e. the one of the machine.

 * Job control:

-  * Stdout and stderr redirection of running command to files.
+  * Stdout and stderr redirection of the running command to files.
 File rotation is not supported.
   * Simultaneous run of job is disabled by default, change it with "parallel" key.
   * Job timeout after which the job will be killed.